1999 East Timorese crisis: Indonesian withdrawal and peacekeeping force

+INTERFET then launched an operation to secure the last part of the country the Oecussi Enclave.
+On 22 October 1999, the SASR conducted an air insertion in Black Hawk helicopters at Port Makasa in the enclave together with an hour later an amphibious landing from a Navy landing craft with their vehicles.
+The night before Australian Navy Clearance divers from HMAS Success had conducted a clandestine beach reconnaissance of the amphibious landing area.

 The International Force for East Timor, or INTERFET, under the command of Australian Major General Peter Cosgrove, entered Dili on 20 September and by 31 October the last Indonesian troops had left East Timor.
-The arrival of thousands of international troops in East Timor caused the militia to flee across the border into Indonesia, from whence sporadic cross-border raids by the militia against INTERFET forces were conducted.
+The arrival of thousands of international troops in East Timor caused the militia to flee across the border into Indonesia, whence sporadic cross-border raids by the militia against INTERFET forces were conducted.

 The United Nations Transitional Administration in East Timor (UNTAET) was established at the end of October and administered the region for two years.
 Control of the nation was turned over to the Government of East Timor and independence was declared on 20 May 2002.
 On 27 September of the same year, East Timor joined the United Nations as its 191st member state.

 The bulk of the military forces of INTERFET were Australian.
 There were more than 5,500 Australian troops at its peak, including an infantry brigade, with armoured and aviation support.
 Eventually 22 nations further contributed to the force which at its height had over 11,000 troops.
 The United States provided crucial logistic and diplomatic support throughout the crisis, while the cruiser USS Mobile Bay operated in open ocean at arm's length, whilst Australian, Canadian and British ships entered Dili.
 A US Marine infantry battalion of 1,000 men—plus organic armour and artillery—was also stationed off the coast aboard the USS Belleau Wood to provide a strategic reserve in the event of significant armed opposition.

+Casualties

+An estimated 1,400 civilians were killed both before and after the independence referendum.
+Between 17 and 24 UNTAET personnel died during the mission.
+Approximately 15 to 19 pro-Indonesian East Timorese militia members were killed in clashes with international forces.
+At least 15 UNAMET staff members were also killed during the crisis.
+Two East Timorese journalists affiliated with Suara Timor Timur and Radio UNAMET, were killed by militias amid the unrest.